Believing in accessibility for all

 5.0 Refusal to co-operate with reasonable requests

-5.1 When we are looking at a service request or complaint, we will need to ask the customer to work with us.
-This can include cooperating with us:
+5.1 When we are looking at a service request or complaint, we will need to ask the customer to cooperate with us:

-• with the details of the enquiry or complaint we will look at.
+• with the details of the enquiry or complaint for us to review / investigate.

 • to provide us with further information, evidence, or comments on a request.